NiharGandhi/ATLAS-v2/README.md

 # Adaptive Traffic Lights AI System

-The Adaptive Traffic Lights AI System is an intelligent traffic management solution that uses computer vision to analyze traffic conditions at a four-way junction and adjust signal timings accordingly.
+The Adaptive Traffic Lights AI System (ATLAS) is an intelligent traffic management solution that uses computer vision to analyze traffic conditions at a four-way junction and adjust signal timings accordingly.

 ## Overview